 - The interview process

 - Corporate careers, including Investment Banking and Management Consultancy

 In order to become a legal practitioner in New South Wales you satisfy the requirements of the Legal Profession Admission Board.
+For further information:

 Legal Profession Admission Board (LPAB)

 GPO Box 3980